 What we do

-Funded by supporters like you, we research the challenges confronting Georgia's environment and educate the public about what’s at stake.
+Funded by supporters like you, we research the challenges confronting our environment and educate the public about what’s at stake.
 Through our research reports, news conferences, interviews with reporters, op-ed pieces, letters to the editor, and more, we raise awareness of environmental issues and promote sensible solutions.
-Our canvassers meet people where they are — in public places or door-to-door — raising awareness, recruiting new supporters and activists, and raising funds to support our work.
+Our canvassers meet people where they are — in public places or door to door — raising awareness, recruiting new supporters and activists, and raising funds to support our work.

-When decisions are being made about Georgia's environment, our elected officials hear plenty from the oil companies, developers and other powerful interests.
-We make the case for our environment and help people like you make your voice heard through petitions, emails, letters, phone calls and more, all delivered to the right people just when it matters most.
+When decisions are being made about our environment, our elected officials hear plenty from oil companies, developers and other powerful interests.
+We make the case for our environment and help people like you make your voice heard — using methods like petitions, emails, letters and phone calls, all delivered to the right people just when it matters most.

 Become a member

 Join thousands of your friends and neighbors in protecting our air, water and open spaces by becoming a member of Environment Georgia today.

 - Save Chattahoochee Parks.
 The network of parks and undeveloped land that runs along the Chattahoochee River in metro Atlanta is vital to protecting wildlife, providing an escape from Atlanta's sprawl and helping to keep Atlanta's drinking water safe.
 We've urged our senators to expand this critical greenspace and keep it protected for future generations of Georgians.

 - Go Solar, Atlanta!
 With more than 2,800 hours of sunlight a year, Atlanta has vast untapped potential for solar energy.
 In the past year, Environment Georgia researchers crunched the numbers for what our solar potential could mean for the city.
 We hope that serious solar leadership in Atlanta will be the jumpstart that is needed to make Georgia and the South a solar leader in the coming decades.